flathub/org.DolphinEmu.dolphin-emu/README.md

 ## filesystem=host:ro

-Grants read-only access to the host file system, Dolphin requires this in order to display the contents of your games directory on the main window.
+Grants read-only access to the host file system.
+Dolphin requires this in order to display the contents of your games directory on the main window when running on distributions shipping old libraries (tested on debian 10).

-You can disable this and dolphin will still work, but you'll need to run games manually through the File->Open menu each time.
+You can safely disable this on reasonably modern distributions.

 ## socket=pulseaudio